isabe11a/caaspp-sbs-chart-tool/README.md

 The uploaded CAASPP files go to the user's temporary Colab session, **not** to your Google Drive.

-## Suggested screenshots to add

-You may want to add screenshots showing:

-1. Where to click **Open in Colab**.
-2. The Colab **play button** next to each step.
-3. The file upload box.
-4. The district settings cell.
-5. The downloaded CSV and Excel files.
-6. Uploading the CSV or Excel file to Google Sheets.

 ## Basic chart labels

 For proficiency-over-time charts: